 This is a big one.
 When a business is making a purchasing decision, there will oftentimes be a team or committee of people participating in the decision.
 Therefore, there are multiple target buyers for B2B marketing, whereas an individual consumer is making the decision for him/herself in B2C markets.
 How can you adapt to marketing to committees rather than individual consumers?
 There are always key decision makers among the group.
 Identify them to increase your chances of turning them into clients!

-Size of the Target Markets
+Size of the Target Market

 With B2B marketing, the market size tends to be smaller than with B2C marketing, as there are more individual buyers than there are business buyers.
 However, this is somewhat balanced out as the size of purchases for B2B is often larger than B2C purchases.
 For example, in B2C, a customer buys a bag of chips from a store, and the purchase is just a few dollars.
 On the contrary, in B2B, the store will buy thousands bags of chips each month from the chip manufacturer, which is a much larger purchasing decision.

-Relationship With Customers
+Relationship with Customers

 This one builds off of our last point.
 Since the target market size is smaller for B2B, your relationship with each client is very important.
 You will want to build as close of a relationship as possible with all of your clients.
 Throughout the purchasing process, the salesperson in B2B will negotiate and promote their own business, while still being mindful of their interactions and relations with the client.
 The target market for B2C is huge, so the relationship between the business and customers is often impersonal.